 Master of Deaf Education and Hearing Science

-The University of Texas Health Science Center at San Antonio Master’s Degree in Deaf Education and Hearing Science is a graduate level course of study designed for students with a background in education, communication disorders, or other related fields.
-The preferred career path is to obtain a bachelor’s degree in early childhood education, elementary education, deaf education/studies or communication disorders.
+The University of Texas Health Science Center at San Antonio Master’s Degree in Deaf Education and Hearing Science is a graduate level course of study designed for students with a background in regular/special education or communication disorders.
+Students without an education background must complete pre-requisite work and observation/service hours to qualify as an applicant.

 The Master of Deaf Education and Hearing Science is nationally certified by the Council on Education of the Deaf (CED).
-You will be able to receive CED certification upon graduation.
-You will also be able to apply for certification as a teacher of the hearing impaired in the state of Texas.
+Students are able to receive CED certification upon graduation.
+Students are also eligible for certification as a teacher of the hearing impaired in the state of Texas through examination.